Malefic Time

 Malefic Time is a visual project created by Spanish artists Luis Royo and Romulo Royo.
-It is set in a post apocalyptic world that mixes reality led to the decay of the society with real manifestations of mythological beliefs and superstitions of different cultures.
+It is set in a post apocalyptic world that mixes reality, leading to the decay of the society, with real manifestations of mythological beliefs and superstitions of different cultures.

 The main plot is presented in a trilogy of graphic novels with illustration made by both artists.
 The protagonist Luz travels through the universe of Malefic Time and meets different people, allies, enemies and their way of surviving in this broken world.